-The Springfield Science Museum’s large rooftop telescope will be open for public sky gazing on Friday, March 7 at 7:30 p.m. as part of the “Stars Over Springfield” observatory series.
-These programs are organized by the Museum and the Springfield Stars Club, and take place on the first Friday of each month from September through May.
-Each event features an introductory talk on topics such as space exploration, seasonal sights of the night sky, current astronomical research, or upcoming events like eclipses or comet appearances.
-March’s topic will be "Hubble: A Quarter Century of Discovery,” presented by Paul Cardone.
+The Springfield Science Museum’s large rooftop telescope will be open for public sky gazing on Friday, February 6 at 7:30 pm as part of the “Stars Over Springfield” observatory series.
+These programs are organized by the Museum and the Springfield Stars Club, and take place on the first Friday of each month.

 January 20, 2015

 On Thursday, February 5 from 5-8 pm, the Springfield Museums will present their next Culture & Cocktails event of the season, “Indulgence: An Evening of Wine of Chocolate.”
 The event will take place at the George Walter Vincent Smith Art Museum, and is sponsored by FieldEddy, Inc.

 Later this month, the Springfield Museums will host a new traveling exhibit designed to challenge the perception of traditional origami.
 Above the Fold: New Expressions in Origami, a ground-breaking exhibition of large-scale origami installations by nine visionary master folders, will have its North American debut at the Michele and Donald D’Amour Museum of Fine Arts from January 20–April 12, 2015.
 The Springfield Museums are also hosting a related exhibit, Origami Interpretations: Gloria Garfinkel, at the nearby George Walter Vincent Smith Art Museum.

 "Hanabi" means "fireworks" in Japanese, and the word is an appropriate title for a series of four small sculptures by Gloria Garfinkel in Springfield.

 December 10, 2014